epigen/dea_seurat/README.md

 # scRNA-seq Differential Expression Analysis & Visualization Snakemake Workflow powered by Seurat
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for performing differential expression analyses (DEA) of (multimodal) sc/snRNA-seq data powered by the R package [Seurat's](https://satijalab.org/seurat/index.html) functions [FindMarkers](https://satijalab.org/seurat/reference/findmarkers) and [FindAllMarkers](https://satijalab.org/seurat/reference/findallmarkers).

+This workflow adheres to the module specifications of [MR.PARETO](https://github.com/epigen/mr.pareto), an effort to augment research by modularizing (biomedical) data science.
+For more details, instructions and modules check out the project's repository.
+Please consider starring and sharing modules that are useful to you, this helps me in prioritizing my efforts!

 **If you use this workflow in a publication, don't forget to give credits to the authors by citing the URL of this (original) repository (and its DOI, see Zenodo badge above -> coming soon).**

 ![Workflow Rulegraph](./workflow/dags/rulegraph.svg)